yourwelcomematt/matt-obsidian-vault/Photography/Autofocus & Manual Focus.md

 	- Great for portraits
 - Zone allows us to move a larger autofocus square containing multiple focus points around the frame, and when autofocus is activated the camera will focus on whatever is within that square
 	- Good for focusing on moving subjects
+	- Not as good for precision, as the camera can still get confused
 - Wide uses all available focus points and leaves it up to the camera to automatically detect and focus on a subject within the entire frame
 	- Least precise, although brands such as Sony and Canon excel in this area
+	- Best for subjects that are against a high contrast background

 ## Manual Focus